hwdsl2/docker-ai-stack/README.md

 ```

 `git pull` updates all project files (including any changes to compose files); `docker compose pull` updates the service images.
 If you've customized `docker-compose.yml`, `git pull` will merge changes automatically, or prompt you to resolve conflicts on the same lines.

+AnythingLLM is pinned to a stable release tag instead of `latest` because the upstream `latest` image tracks the master branch.
+When a newer AnythingLLM release is available, back up first, update the tag in the compose files, then run the commands above.

 Your data is preserved in the Docker volumes. **Always [back up](#backup-and-restore) before upgrading.**